sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 ![Screen Shot 2022-12-11 at 11 06 22 PM](https://user-images.githubusercontent.com/1872705/206982193-92e59b82-90b9-43c5-8e7a-d551a90d66d1.png)

 Press OK to close the co-registration graphic interface, and then OK to close the dipole settings graphic interface.
-We are now ready to localize some ICA components.
+We are now ready to localize some [ICA components](DIPFIT.md) or other [EEG sources](EEG_sources.md).

 ## Scripting it